samfisherirl/scammer_payback/README.md

 # Evidence part 1
-*These are my person notes which can be tough to read.*
+*These are my personal notes which can be tough to read.*

 Happy victims, FBI contacts, fake Soy moments
 ### Start by watching this example video for context, specifically this portion is questionable: